Laziojordan/Abstractive-Text-Summarization-Seq2Seq-using-GRU/README.md

     A RNN layer (Here, we will use GRU) acts as "Encoder": it processes the input sequence and returns its own internal state.
     Another RNN layer (GRU) acts as "Decoder": it is trained to predict the next words of the target sequence, given previous words of the target sequence.

-Dataset
+Dataset:

-Amazon Fine Food reviews
+Amazon Fine Food reviews.

-Other Required Files
+Other Required Files:

 attention layer file.

 Note: Keras has a built-in Attention class.
 Unfortunately, it is more suitable for CNNs than RNNs.
 Therefore, we will use a third-paty attention layer file.

 References: